CSlocumWX/ams_extended_abstract/README.md

 * **9pt, 10pt** - AMS allows the font size of the main text to be within 9&ndash;10 pts.
 * **serif** - Puts mathematical formulas into a serifed typeface.
+* **blue** -  `blue` makes the text for URLs and references dark blue rather than black.
+By default, all URLs and references are displayed in black.

 ### Example LaTeX template
 Below is example LaTeX using the template.
 This example is similar